► Audi’s all-electric SUV

 What’s it like to drive in the UK?

 That instant torque makes entering roundabouts easier, allowing you to more safely dart into gaps, and it makes overtaking a simple, effortless experience, too.
 Passing another car is as simple as checking the oncoming traffic, easing on the power and slotting in front.
 No hesitant kickdowns, no noise – just a whoosh.
-Seamless.
+It’s as seamless as it is confidence-inspiring.

 As for the ride quality, even on North Yorkshire’s roughest roads, the e-Tron delivers a composed and planted experience regardless of the setting you’re on.
 Flick into Comfort using the very familiar Drive Select button, and you’ll find the throttle response rounded off, lighter steering and the bumps smoothed out.

 Move over to Sport and power response is instant, the wheel weights up and you feel those nooks and crannies in the surface of the tarmac a little more.
-Body roll, while minimal in Comfort, is further reduced in Sport, and makes you want to push the 2.5-tonne SUV just a bit harder.
+Body roll, while minimal in Comfort, is further reduced in Sport, and makes you want to push on just a bit harder.

 Braking uses both discs and energy-saving regen, seamlessly switching between the two depending on your application.
 It works very well, with little jolting or juddering as the system switches between the two.

 On motorways, you’ll find the e-Tron like any other car – except for its effortless ability to overtake.
 Wind noise and tyre noise are even more apparent without the hum of combustion, though, and you’ll notice whistling around the wing mirrors and A-pillars.

 We were driving a conventionally mirrored model; it’ll be interesting to see if the lower-dragged, electric-cameras have a big impact on wind noise.

-They’re only standard on more upmarket models.
+They’re only standard on more upmarket models, so don’t expect to see them on an entry-level e-Tron Technik.
 If you want them on anything other than top-spec, the cameras will set you back £1250.